 After Action Report

-If you’re tired of managing your own servers – check out RunCloud’s fast, efficient and visual cloud server management service.
-RunCloud is built for developers that want to focus on shipping great work, not on managing their infrastructure.
+If you’re tired of managing your own servers – check out RunCloud’s fast, efficient, and visual cloud server management service.
+RunCloud is built for developers who want to focus on shipping great work, not managing their infrastructure.